julKara/TSBK03_Project/README.md

 There are also alot of "debugging-prints" that has been commented out left in the code.
 Uncomment these for deeper insight of certian structures.

+There is 3 visualization-modes using 3 shaders.
+You can also enable/disable "fake physics" which was a placeholder that was left in.
+Ctrl + f "mode" to find these.

 The most relevant files are:
 *  `Main.cpp`: Contains the application entry point and overall program flow.
 *  `skeleton.h`: Defines the core data structures used to represent a skeletal hierarchy.